thetutlage/adonisjs.com/docs/docs/guides/03-views/04-loops.md

 @endeach
 ```

-The `$loop.isEven` returns true, when you the current iteration cycle number is even.
+The `$loop.isEven` returns true, when the current iteration cycle number is even.
 Following are properties on the `$loop` object.

 [tip]
 You can also use the `inspect` method to inspect the value of a variable.
 For example `{{ inspect($loop) }}`
 [/tip]

 - `index`: The current iteration index.
 Starts from `0`
-- `isFirst`: Is this the first item of the array
+- `isFirst`: True for the first item of the array
-- `isLast`: Is this the first item of the array
+- `isLast`: True for the last item of the array
-- `isOdd`: Is the current interation cycle an odd number
+- `isOdd`: True when the iteration cycle is an odd number
 - `isEven`: The opposite of `isOdd`
 - `total`: The total number of rows